BiCon UK: Guidelines

 B2.
 Policies and systems

-BiCon should have published policies which include anti-harassment, anti-discrimination and confidentiality.
+BiCon should have published policies which include anti-harassment, anti-discrimination, and confidentiality, and a code of conduct.
 People who consistently or seriously breach these policies – for example by harassing others, for any reason, including sexually or on the grounds of race, ethnicity, nationality, gender or sexuality, or by breaching another attendee's confidentiality – should be required to leave and may be banned from future BiCons.
-BiCon should have a system in place to allow people to report harassment, discrimination and other incidents anonymously.
+BiCon should have a system in place to allow people to report harassment, discrimination and other incidents anonymously, and a system for passing a conduct report to the next year's team.

 BiCon is for bisexuals, their friends and allies.
 Many people who are members of multiple disadvantaged groups and have intersectional identities (e.g. bisexual and Christian, or bisexual and Black, or lesbian and disabled) experience multiple discrimination.
 Organisers should be aware of intersectionality and do their best to balance meeting the needs of people in different groups and combinations of groups whilst minimising further marginalisation of anyone who is already marginalised.
 Where an 'either/or' decision has to be made, organisers may choose to decide on the side of the group most marginalised in BiCon spaces.